The Problem

 God’s Purposes

 As righteousness is its own reward, and the end of righteousness is Heaven, sin is its own punishment, and the end of sin is Hell.
 The proper consequence of sin is damnation, just as the consequence of pushing a boulder off the top of a steep hill is that it will roll to the bottom.
 The only way to stop a sure path toward damnation is God’s mercy, which is like a strong man stopping the boulder’s descent and pushing it back up.
-Now why does God permit some sinners to “roll down the hill” to damnation while manifesting His saving power in others?
+Now why does God permit some sinners to “roll down the hill” while manifesting His saving power in others?

 St. Paul gives us the explanation.
-“For the scripture says to Pharaoh, ‘I have raised you up for the very purpose of showing my power in you, so that my name may be proclaimed in all the earth.’
+“For the scripture says to Pharaoh, ‘I have raised you up for the very purpose of showing My power in you, so that My name may be proclaimed in all the earth.’
 So then [God] has mercy on whomever He chooses, and He hardens the heart of whomever He chooses… You will say to me then, ‘Why then does [God] still find fault?
-For who can resist his will?’
+For who can resist His will?’
 But who indeed are you, a human being, to argue with God?
 Will what is molded say to the one who molds it, ‘Why have you made me like this?’
 Has the potter no right over the clay, to make out of the same lump one object for special use and another for ordinary use?”

-What if God, desiring to show His wrath and to make known His power, has endured with much patience the objects of wrath that are made for destruction; and what if He has done so in order to make known the riches of His glory for the objects of mercy, which He has prepared beforehand for glory?
+“What if God, desiring to show His wrath and to make known His power, has endured with much patience the objects of wrath that are made for destruction; and what if He has done so in order to make known the riches of His glory for the objects of mercy, which He has prepared beforehand for glory?
 (Rom.
 9:17-23)” St. Paul uses the phrase “what if” in these verses.
 He is not asking a genuine question, but the rhetorical question: “so what?”
 So what if God wishes to make His power known through justice and through mercy?
 With this passage, St. Paul tells us everything.
 God permitted the Pharaoh’s obstinance to make known His glory to the Jews, and to establish His religion.
 Likewise, all evil is permitted to greater manifest the glory of God.

 These verses carry a temptation to surmise that God makes pawns out of us in some divine game.
 But we must remember all that was written above.
 Salvation is a cooperation, whereby “man plans his way, but God directs his steps” (Prov 16:9), but damnation belongs to the will of man.
 Contrary to being pawns, salvation and damnation occur precisely because our actions are so real and so free.
 Predestination is not an arbitrary, extraneous force; it is the mode by which God helps us become who we choose to be.
 For one who chooses sanctity, God will provide them every grace they need.
 For one who chooses malice, God will provide them all the blindness and hardness of heart they need.
 Again, Judas is said to have “gone to his own place” – that is, the place he truly belonged due to his own free choices.

 So the means and the motives of God’s mercy and justice are as clear as they can be.
 But why did God predestine Peter over Judas?
 That is, why save this man, or why save that man and not another?
-St. Thomas answers, “the divine wisdom.”
+St. Thomas answers, “the divine wisdom” (Summa, Q23 A5).
 There is no other answer than this, and therein lies the mystery.
 “For My thoughts are not your thoughts, nor are your ways My ways, says the Lord.
 For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts” (Isaiah 55:8-9).
 The final reconciliation of justice and mercy in the mystery of predestination can only be seen clearly when one is face-to-face with God in Heaven.
 Until then, we must simply trust in God’s wisdom and goodness.
-“Be still, and know that I am God” says the Lord (Psalm 46:10).
+“Be still, and know that I am God” (Psalm 46:10).

 Fruits

+St. John of the Cross said that a proper understanding of predestination is absolutely necessary for growth in the spiritual life.
 First, it remedies the false idea that we are the cause of our own salvation.
 As previously stated: salvation is entirely caused by God’s will, and sin is entirely caused by our own fallible wills.
 “Destruction is thy own, O Israel; thy only help is in Me” (Hosea 13:9).
 This paradoxical reality ought to plant deep roots of humility.
-How can we not love our neighbor when they fail, knowing that we ourselves are completely dependent upon God’s grace to preserve us from evil?
+How can we hate our neighbor when they fail, knowing that we ourselves are completely dependent upon God’s grace to preserve us from evil?
+How can we hate sinners when we know that any one of them is potentially one good confession away from far exceeding our own sanctity?

 But it also should give us a horror of sin and a strong motivation to be holy.
 One who understands that they need to become a saint in this life will accept the help God gives them.
 Conversely, if one believes God’s mercy is a “get out of Hell free” card, they will act like it, and make certain their own damnation in doing so.
 “Not everyone who says ‘Lord, Lord’ shall enter the kingdom of Heaven” (Matt 7:21-23).